Chart Color Schemes

 Burnside lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Burnside's population is estimated at around 3,492 as of Feb 2026.
-This reflects an increase of 388 people (12.5%) since the 2021 Census, which reported a population of 3,104 people.
-The change is inferred from the resident population of 3,446 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 135 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Burnside's population is estimated at around 3492 as of Feb 2026.
+This reflects an increase of 388 people (12.5%) since the 2021 Census, which reported a population of 3104 people.
+The change is inferred from the resident population of 3446, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 135 validated new addresses since the Census date.
 This level of population equates to a density ratio of 645 persons per square kilometer.
-Burnside's growth of 12.5% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.
+Burnside's 12.5% growth since the 2021 Census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
-Examining future population trends, a significant increase is forecast for the suburb of Burnside, expected to increase by 1,019 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 25.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the suburb expected to increase by 1071 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 29.4% in total over the 17 years.

 Frequently Asked Questions - Population